ocbwoy3/tuxstrap/README.md

 When you're updating Roblox, make sure to run Sober (and not TuxStrap) via the `flatpak run` command instead!

 As an additional note, you can run `bun run src/index.ts --help` for help options.

+## Usage

+Upon installing TuxStrap, you'll need register Roblox's URL protocol with `xdg-mime`.
+The best way to do it is to launch it with `bun run src/index.ts`.

+Once done, run `xdg-open roblox://tuxstrap` in the terminal to open up the account switcher.
+If you don't have a profile, create it and switch to it.

 </details>